 Air conditioners are typically installed on concrete pads.
-Over time, the pad can crack, shift or sink.
-This can result in breakdowns and even premature replacement.
-Let’s discuss some of the issues that can happen and how to fix an air conditioner that isn’t level.
+Over time, the pad could crack, shift or sink.
+This can result in malfunctions and even premature failure.
+Let’s review some of the issues that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor

 Your air conditioner’s compressor is a critical component.
 As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
 Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.

 The compressor needs oil to run properly.
 If your air conditioner isn’t level, its oil could be distributed unequally.

 - More expensive electricity bills due to less efficient cooling.